HuddleHouse/progblog.io/source/_posts/2016-12-27-Angular-2-Tutorial-Part-2-Create-a-Firebase-3-CRUD-app-with-Angular-CLI.md

 **Part 3:** **COMING SOON** We will build a simple chat app that stores messages in a Firebase Realtime Database.
 Users will be able to edit or delete messages that they sent to the chat.

 This section will cover adding user authentication using Firebase's Authentication.
 We will see how easy it is to log someone into our app using their Google Account, all without having to worry about any [OAuth](https://oauth.net/2/) protocol.
-Google handles all of that for you.
+Firebase handles all of that for you.

 We will also set up Routing and Navigation using [Angular Router](https://angular.io/docs/ts/latest/guide/router.html).